Listing Thumbnail

 What do I think about the scalability of the solution?

-Control-M's scalability is good.
+Control-M's scalability is also stable.

 How are customer service and support?

 Customer support is good.
+I would rate it nine out of 10.

 Which solution did I use previously and why did I switch?